-Clifton is a school that encourages a lust for life and all that it offers.
-We are housed in some splendid grand buildings but everything about the education we offer is modern.
+Clifton College is a school that encourages a lust for life in all that it offers.
+We are housed in grand, historic buildings but everything about the education we offer is modern.
 We offer the finest all-round education based on the highest academic standards.
 Nearly all of our leavers go on to the best universities in the UK.

 Dr Tim Greene, MA DPhil – Head of College

-At Clifton, our teachers and coaches are highly qualified and experts in their field.
+At Clifton, our teachers and coaches are highly qualified experts in their chosen fields.
 Our teachers inspire, encourage and support their pupils to follow and fulfil their dreams.
-Academic standards are high and the school is equally strong in science, mathematics, literature, languages and the arts.
-Clifton has always inspired its pupils to become the best possible versions of themselves.
-They are instilled with a desire to succeed in all that they do, including academic, co-curricular and community-based activities.
+Academic standards are high and the school is strong in STEM, literature, sport, languages and the arts.
+Clifton has always inspired its pupils to become the best possible versions of themselves and are instilled with a desire to succeed in all that they do, including academic, co-curricular and community-based activities.
 Through this, pupils develop self-confidence, without arrogance, to tackle any challenge they may face.

-Our recent high achievers include GB hockey player Lily Owsley, who won gold at the Rio Olympics with the England hockey team, and was awarded an MBE this year; Julia Hwang, an internationally recognised violinist, who featured in The BBC Young Musician of the Year in 2016 and released her first album in 2017; Matt Welsh, Nick Freeman, Tom Hargan and Carwyn Penny who have all signed with professional rugby clubs on leaving the College this year; and Sixth Form student Louie Shaw who was selected for the U19 England Young Lions cricket tour of India in January 2017.
+Our recent high achievers include GB hockey player Lily Owsley, who won gold at the Rio Olympics with the England hockey team and was awarded an MBE; Julia Hwang, an internationally recognised violinist, who featured in The BBC Young Musician of the Year and released her first album in 2017; Matt Welsh, Nick Freeman, Tom Hargan and Carwyn Penny who have all signed with professional rugby clubs on leaving the College; and Sixth Form student Louie Shaw who was selected for the U19 England Young Lions cricket tour of India.

 Tuition in English as a second language